2D Vector in C++: Methods Explained

 Steps Of The Program:

-1. Here, the implementation of the two-dimensional vector will be done along with providing some values which is used in creating matrices.
+1. Here, the implementation of the two-dimensional vector will be done along with providing some values that are used in creating matrices.

 2. Now, we traverse through the two-dimensional vector & print all the default values that have been provided.